I am an experienced qualified and BACP registered and accredited psychotherapist and counsellor working in private practice from my own therapy space.

-I have a Post-Graduate Diploma in Psychotherapy and Counselling from Regents University London and, to complete my Master's Degree, I am currently undertaking a research project on the lived experience of chronic pain and the implications for psychotherapy.
+I undertook a two-year research project on the lived experience of chronic pain and the implications for psychotherapy.

 I have also completed additional training as a certified cyber therapist and am an accredited and professional member of the Association for Counselling and Therapy Online.

-I am especially interested in the inextricable link between our mental and physical health, for example, the connection between conditions such as ME and IBS and stress, depression and anxiety.
+I am especially interested in the inextricable link between our mental and physical health, for example, the connection between conditions such as migraines, ME and IBS and trauma, stress, depression and anxiety.

 My background and why I became a psychotherapist